Assessment Resources

 (Conzemius & Morganti-Fisher 2012)

-Select an assessment method that accurately measures the defined learning outcome.
+The next step is to select an assessment method that accurately measures the defined learning outcomes.
 There are two different types of assessment: direct and indirect assessment.
-Direct assessment requires students to demonstrate their learning, while indirect assessment offers context and insights into the student learning experience.
-The chosen method should provide meaningful data that reflects student achievement.
+Direct assessment methods require students to demonstrate their learning, while indirect methods offer context and insights into the student learning experience.

 Direct Assessment